West Ham fall to defeat against Manchester United as fans return

 Moments later, Bowen was back in the thick of things again, picking out Haller on the edge of the six-yard box and, when the Ivory Coast striker neatly squared to Fornals, the Spaniard could only toe-poke his shot onto the base of Henderson’s right-hand post.

-Although Pogba’s low 20-yarder called for Łukasz Fabiański’s first save of the night, a West Ham goal certainly did not look far away and, sure enough, when Bowen forced another corner on 38 minutes, Moyes boys deservedly broke the deadlock.
+Although Pogba’s low 20-yarder called for ?ukasz Fabia?ski’s first save of the night, a West Ham goal certainly did not look far away and, sure enough, when Bowen forced another corner on 38 minutes, Moyes boys deservedly broke the deadlock.

 And with those fans celebrating the sight of their first goal since the final day of February, they should have been enjoying a second shortly afterwards when Haller raced clear from halfway.